ArkuniGIT/Showcase-001-TicTac/README.md

 * Simplify the process of running the app from blank.

-* Wait for Appwrite to fix the websockets disconnect bug.

 * Wait for Appwrite to add database transactions.

 * Wait for Appwrite to add database collection name alias.